pxsocs/warden/README.md

 - Easily track portfolio values in fiat (private requests through Tor)
 - Monitor Wallets and Addresses for activity using your own node and notify user.
 - Track your full node status

-> warden (wɔːʳdən )
-> A warden is responsible for making sure that the laws or regulations are obeyed.

 ## Installation